 Exam Structure

-- Covers safety, infection control, hair services, chemical services, and Kentucky laws
+Covers safety, infection control, hair services, chemical services, skin and nail care, and Kentucky laws and regulations

 Practical Exam: